Buying kratom for the first time?

 For other folks - maybe you need to toss and wash with something sweet and flavored.
 Maybe you need to make an actual tea and douse honey all up in that or maybe you just need to mask it in a protein shake or something.
 Otherwise, if you still really can't stand it, capsules are for you my friend.
 A little more expensive, but usually worth it if it's the difference between relief and throwing up from the taste.

 But do take either capsules or pure powder for your first time.

 PLEASE.
 Do not take shot, a gummy, or ANY extract your first time.

-Extracts are really for veteran users or people coming off of hard opiates.
-This goes for our extract as well.
-They are a lot stronger due to the process of extracting the alkaloids (usually from all strains combined in one), and should be taken with caution.
+Extracts are very strong, and this goes for our extract as well.
+They are a lot stronger due to the process of extracting and should be taken with caution.

 With anything edible or drinkable (gummies/caramels/shots), it's just harder to control the exact dosage you take to begin with.
 I've heard of people who tried kratom the first time as a shot and will never take it again.
 I hate that because whoever offered that to them as a first time experience ruined their opinion on kratom for life.

 With capsules or powder, it's pretty easy to start small and work your way up if need be.

 You should refer to the label regarding how much and how often you should consume this.
 Take extreme caution if your kratom product does not have a label because this means they are not being held to the high standard that makes kratom safe--even if they do have clean kratom.
 Make sure you ask your vendor for information about their lab tests, and if they don't have them, please shop elsewhere.